christianfoleide/DAT250-assignments/dat250-expass4.md

 ```

 #### Issues
-I had no issues using the Persistence API with Derby, or Spark.
+I had no issues using the Persistence API or the Spark framework.